 2. material and methods

 2.2 Methods

+Materials

 2.2.1 The Study Area

 The study was conducted at the Environmental Engineering Laboratory of the Department of Agricultural and Environmental Engineering, Rivers State University, Port Harcourt, Nigeria.
 Port Harcourt is in the Niger Delta region (4.8000482°N; 6.97702°E), Southern Nigeria (Fig.1).
 The region is host to over 85% of Nigeria’s oil and gas production infrastructure (Gobo & Abam, 2006).
 The region has an average annual minimum and maximum temperatures of 25.1 and 30.3°C, respectively (Igoni et al., 2007).